trothr/xmitmsgx/README.md

 # xmitmsg

-xmitmsg is a library and function for presenting enumerated messages.
+`xmitmsg` is a library and program for presenting enumerated messages.
-It follows the rationale and source format of IBM VM/CMS 'XMITMSG' except that the message repository does not have to be pre-processed.
+The command works similarly to that of IBM VM/CMS 'XMITMSG', with Unix option syntax rather than CMS.
+The message file source format is the same as that of CMS except it does not have to be pre-processed.

 ## Rationale